visu-tool-3dcity/3Dcity-visualization-tool/README.md

 Web-based tool for visualizing environmental simulations in semantic 3D city models

 ## Overview
-This is a **web-based visualization tool** for exploring environmental simulations (e.g. sunlight, noise, flood) in 3D city models.
+This project presents a web-based visualization tool for exploring and analyzing environmental simulation results (e.g., daylight, noise, wind, flood) integrated with semantic 3D city models.

+The tool is designed to support urban planners and decision-makers by enabling:

+- Interactive exploration of simulation results in 3D
+- Comparison between scenarios and simulations
+- Identification of critical areas
+- Clear communication of complex environmental data

+It is built using CesiumJS and 3D Tiles for efficient streaming of large geospatial datasets.

 It is designed as a **template/toolkit**, meaning:
 - No data is included